About me

 Outside of the time I spend doing math, I play Indian classical music on the Bansuri flute.
 I also run marathons, bike long distance, and hike glacier mountains supporting Asha for Education (please donate here!), and I volunteer for the Crisis Text Line as a Crisis Counselor (donate here!).

 I’ve been known to watch TV shows, read books, and play video games with friends in my spare time.
 I recently read Mistborn and The Stormlight Archive by Brandon Sanderson — both excellent series that I highly recommend.
-I also recently enjoyed watching Severance.
+I’ve also recently enjoyed watching Pluribus.